 Perhaps the most frequently cited change that MiFID II made as to how financial firms conduct their business is best execution.
 These best execution regulations were laid out in the Regulatory Technology Standards RTS 27 and RTS 28.
 These stated that firms must take ‘all sufficient steps’ to ensure that the best deal is made on behalf of the client.

 The phrase ‘all sufficient steps’ has been given incomparable focus both by the financial media and financial firms themselves, but it seems that firms are struggling to implement the necessary measures to achieve this goal.
-According to Matt Smith writing for Finextra, a recent survey conducted with 100 capital markets firms from across the UK and Europe, 29 percent claimed that best execution posed the biggest challenge to following MiFID II’s regulations, while a majority 65 percent stated that they had ‘no adequate or systematic method in place to monitor trades in accordance with best execution criteria’.
+A recent survey conducted with 100 capital markets firms from across the UK and Europe, 29 percent claimed that best execution posed the biggest challenge to following MiFID II’s regulations, while a majority 65 percent stated that they had ‘no adequate or systematic method in place to monitor trades in accordance with best execution criteria’.

 With that being said, there is no need to be overly pessimistic about the future of MiFID II’s best execution guidelines.
 This year of struggling will likely have demonstrated the importance of investing in the regulatory solutions necessary to adhere to MiFID II’s strict guidelines.
 As time moves on, firms will only become more and more capable of being MiFID II compliant.